-- C. Failure to submit an appeal to the Human Resources

-Director for panel consideration within thirty (30) calendar days shall be considered as acceptance of the reconsideration decision. - 5.
+C. Failure to submit an appeal to the Human Resources Director for panel consideration within thirty (30) calendar days shall be considered as acceptance of the reconsideration reclassification decision.

+4.5.
 Notification of Reclassifications and Requests.
 The Union shall be notified of any and all reclassification requests and/or decisions impacting their bargaining units.

-ARTICLE 2528: DURATION

-This Agreement and each of its provisions shall become effective upon complete ratification by the parties and shall continue in force and effect from January 1, 2018-2021 through December 31, 202024.
+ARTICLE 27: DURATION This Agreement and each of its provisions shall become effective upon complete ratification by the parties and shall continue in force and effect from January 1, 20262021 through December 31, 20242028.

-The effectiveness of this Agreement is expressly dependent on the consummation by all formal requisite means of the parallel Agreement between the Union and King County.
+The effectiveness of this Agreement is expressly dependent on the consummation by all

+formal requisite means of the parallel Agreement between the Union and King County.

 APPROVED this

+Daniel T. Satterberg8/7/2022

+8/16/2022

+Duto

-DANIEL T. SATTERBERG JOHN SCEARCY
+DANIEL T. SATTERBERG

+Leesa Manion

+JOHN SCEARCY Paul Dascher

-Prosecuting Attorney Secretary-Treasurer
+Prosecuting Attorney

+Secretary-Treasurer

 Teamsters Local No. 117